Assessing non-Gaussian quantum state conversion with the stellar rank: The approximate stellar rank

 \begin{defi}[Stellar fidelities] The stellar fidelities of a state $\bm\rho$ are defined as

 for all $n\in\mathbb N$. \end{defi}

-We have $f_n^\star(\bm\rho)=1$ for all $n\ge r^\star(\bm\rho)$.
-The supremum in the definition is defined with respect to the topology induced by the trace norm, and is actually a maximum, as the sets of states of stellar rank bounded by $n\in\mathbb N$ are closed \cite{chabaud2020stellar,chabaud2021holomorphic} and $\tau\mapsto F(\rho,\tau)$ is continuous (see Lemma~\ref{lem:diffFid}).

-From Definitions \ref{def:asr} and \ref{def:sF}, we obtain the following relation between approximate stellar rank and stellar fidelities:
+The supremum in the definition is defined with respect to the topology induced by the trace norm.
+The stellar fidelity $f^\star_0(\bm\psi)$ is the maximal fidelity with a mixture of Gaussian states, while $f_n^\star(\bm\rho)=1$ for all $n\ge r^\star(\bm\rho)$.
+From Definition~\ref{def:asr} and Definition~\ref{def:sF}, we obtain the following relation between stellar fidelities and approximate stellar rank: